 The Institute of International Education and Hanban/Confucius Institute Headquarters have partnered to create the Confucius China Studies Program, which provides generous funding and support for qualified students who wish to pursue their Ph.D. research in China!
-Funding awards range from six months to two years, and applications are open until the end of January, 2015.
+Funding awards range from six months to two years.

 Going-to-the-Sun Travel Grants is dedicated to supporting young Montanans as they explore the world.
 An annual grant of up to $5,000 is award to an individual who is between 18 and 25 years old and who has the most compelling project or trip outline.
 The grant can be used for self-designed tours or for organized endeavors such as language courses, volunteer trips, or research excursions.

 Application Deadline: Application are usually due at the beginning of March and have closed for 2015.
 We will provide information on 2016 applications when available.